 - Why you’re interested in serving your hometown community this summer,

 - Why your selected organization is an appropriate place to make a meaningful contribution,

 - Where are you in the process of confirming your internship, and

 - How this experience fits into a broader mission of public service.

-Students are responsible for obtaining their own internships and internships must take place with offices or organizations based in your hometown.
+ELIGIBILITY: Students are responsible for obtaining their own internships and internships must take place with offices or organizations based in your hometown.
 Example internships include those with the local, state, or federal government, civic or public interest groups, non-government organizations, political organizations, nonprofit organizations, and political journalism.
 All prospective host organizations must abide by Harvard's nondiscrimination policy.
 You can find more information about that policy here.

 If you are unsure if your internship meets the public service criteria, we encourage you to still apply to the program.
-The internship should be full-time and last at least ten weeks with the same organization; start and end dates are flexible and based on mutual agreement between the host organization and the intern.
+The internship should be full-time and last eight weeks with the same organization; start and end dates are flexible and based on mutual agreement between the host organization and the intern.
 In light of the ongoing public health crisis, the internship should be able to be conducted remotely.